Asifdotexe/StoDir/README.md

     ```bash
     streamlit run app.py
     ```
+    If your Hub repo is private, set `HF_TOKEN` in the environment before starting.

 2. **Use the Command-Line Tool**

-    First, you need a local model.
-You can create one by running the training pipeline
+    The CLI uses a local `artifacts/stodir_model.joblib` by default.
+Create it by running the training pipeline (or point the CLI to a Hub-hosted model).

     ```bash
     python train.py